NIKT-UDIT/udit/udit-cfp.md

 progran, UDIT can be an excellent arena for presenting and publishing your work.

-UDIT accepts contributions in the form of research papers, which will be peer reviewed and give credits as publications with ISSN (level 1 in the Norwegian publication system, Cristin) and lightning talks, which do not give publication credits but serve as valuable contributions to the discussions during the conference.
+UDIT invites the submission of research papers, which will be peer reviewed.
+Accepted research papers accepted at UDIT will be published as part of the conference reports from the NIKT series (e-ISSN 1892-0721).
+This series is published by Bibsys Open Journal Systems and gives level 1 credits in the Cristin system.

 Last year's UDIT papers can be found here:
 [https://ojs.bibsys.no/index.php/NIK/issue/view/81]()
+**TODO** update link

+It will also be possible to propose presentations based on abstract only.
+Abstracts will not be peer reviewed, but selected by the programme comittee based on their relevance and potential to generate fruitful discussion.
+Such abstract-only presentations are appropriate both for *work in progress*, and for *challenges* where the author invites input to concrete problems in their own teaching or educational design.

+**TODO** posters

 ## Research papers